Shell Technology Centre: Lubricants

 In the 1960s automotive companies from Europe would test automotive engines there.

+In May 1985, an automated £14m lubrication oil laboratory opened, called ELMA - Engine Laboratory Modernisation and Automation, with sixteen engine test beds, for different driving cycles.
+With ELMA, it developed the petrol known as Formula Shell, sold from 19 May 1986.

 Pollution

 The site conducted work with British Leyland on pollution in the late 1960s, due to increasing legislation in the US, costing £100,000 a year, overlooked by Morris Sugden.
 BP conducted similar research at its Sunbury Research Centre.

 Formula 1 racing

 The site researched fuel for the Ferrari F1 team (Scuderia Ferrari).

 Structure

 The site is 66 acres.
 It was situated north of the M56, north-west of junction 14, at the Hapsford services (a Shell services), to the north of the A5117.
 It is directly east of the large oil refinery, south of the neighbouring Hooton–Helsby line.